Emmotes/ic_spoilers/docs/kas.md

     "id": 2087,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Born Into Evil by $(amount)%.
+        "desc": "Increases the effect of Born Into Evil by $(amount)%.
 In addition, Champions adjacent to Kas gain the Evil tag.
 This does not affect their other alignment tags, and doesn't affect whether they are eligible for the adventure."
     },
     "effect_keys": [
         {